daniyar15/chamfer-distance-tensorflow/README.md

 This package bypasses these limitations by using a custom CUDA kernel to compute minimum distances and their corresponding indices.
 ### Installation & Usage

-1) Compile the kernels: Run the provided compilation script:
+1) Compile the kernels: Run the provided compilation script (CUDA Development Toolkit must be installed and added to PATH):
 ```
 ./chamfer_dist_tensorflow/compile.sh
 ```